sushislicer/testrepo3/documents/project.md

 ### Week 4: Simulation Experiments & Report
 *   **Goal:** Run Active-Hallucination in a controlled simulated tabletop setup.
 *   **Task:** Select 5–10 mesh models of household objects (e.g., mugs, pitchers, drills).
-For each object, define a discrete set of viewpoints on an orbital camera ring, render "bad" initial views plus follow-up views according to our NBV policy and baselines (Random, Geometric NBV).
+For each object, define a discrete set of viewpoints on an orbital camera ring in the Python simulator, render "bad" initial views plus follow-up views according to our NBV policy and baselines (Random, Geometric NBV) using the pyrender-based virtual camera.
 Run the full pipeline, record camera steps, variance trajectories, and handle-localization success, and prepare figures for the report and presentation.

 ---